Lake sturgeon (Photo by Eric Engbretson, courtesy of USFWS)

 What is this species’ conservation status?

 Despite its ability to live among the dinosaurs and to survive their extinction, this freshwater species of sturgeon has had less luck cohabiting with its human counterparts.
-After nearly going the way of the dinosaurs as a result of overfishing and habitat degradation, the good news is that lake sturgeon are now making a comeback that is almost as large as the fish itself.
+After nearly going the way of the dinosaurs as a result of overfishing and habitat degradation, the good news is that lake sturgeon is now making a comeback that is almost as large as the fish itself.

 What are the threats to this species?